ADS4GPTs/ads4gpts/README.md

 │   ├── typescript/
 │   │   ├── vercelai/                # Extensive examples for Vercel AI SDK and integrations
 │   │   ├── langchain/               # LangChain examples for Typescript
+│   │   ├── openai/                  # OpenAI examples for Typescript
 ├── frontend/                        # React components for copying into your implementation ├── README.md                        # Project documentation
 └── LICENSE                          # Licensing information